 How to Prepare: If you feel strained by your housing costs, think about whether you should downsize or even rent a home or vacation home instead of buying.
 While some people don’t like the idea of paying rent, a long-term rental can make it easier to budget as you won’t be responsible for any surprise repairs or expenses.
 If you do own a vacation home, consider if potential rental income can supplement the costs.

 Medical expenses can be the hardest expense to predict, quickly accelerating if you end up requiring long term care.
 Even if you qualify for Medicare, not all medical expenses will be covered, requiring you to have to pay out of pocket.

-How to Prepare: Look into long term care insurance sooner rather than later and make sure you are enrolled in the right Medicare plan for you.
+How to Prepare: Make sure you are enrolled in the right Medicare plan for you.

 Once the paycheck stops people often assume their tax burden will decrease.
 However, you will still have to pay taxes on withdrawals from your 401(k), IRA, and potentially social security, depending on your total income.
 Also, you will likely have fewer deductions than when you were working, contributing to a retirement plan and paying a mortgage.

 How to Prepare: Meet with a financial advisor and CPA who can work together to make sure you have a strategy in place to minimize your tax burden as you transition into retirement.